 Dallas County: Making county services more accessible with a virtual assistant

-Egen also helped bring critical language services to constituents.
+Egen also helped bring critical language services to citizens.

-To better serve its diverse population, Dallas County turned to Egen to help it develop a virtual assistant and provide critical services to constituents in the languages most used by constituents.
+To better serve its diverse population, Dallas County turned to Egen to help it develop a virtual assistant and provide critical services to citizens in the languages most used by citizens.

 The county population is diverse, with a large number of both English and non-English speakers.
 According to the latest census data, the Latino population comprises 41% of Dallas County, followed by White people (27%) and Black people (22%), plus a significant Vietnamese population.